 The Company considers all highly liquid investments with a maturity of three months or less when purchased to be cash equivalents.
-At December 31, 2018 cash equivalents consist of a money market account totaling \$1,048,000.
-At December 31, 2017, cash equivalents consisted of United States zero-coupon treasury bills that matured in March 2018 totaling \$2,993,000.
-The Company and its subsidiaries each maintain a checking account in the same bank and the Company maintains a checking and money market account in another bank, all of which are insured by the Federal Deposit Insurance Corporation to a maximum of \$250,000.
+Cash equivalents include money market accounts totaling \$1,039,000 and \$1,048,000, at December 31, 2019 and 2018, respectively.
+The Company and its subsidiary each maintain a checking and money market account in two banks, all of which are insured by the Federal Deposit Insurance Corporation to a maximum of \$250,000.
 The Company has not experienced any losses in such accounts.